 Cost of Living in Staten Island

-Living in Staten Island is comparatively very affordable, with average rent hovering around $1,400 per month.
-Buying in this area is more feasible than in other NYC boroughs, with median home values around $530,000.
+Living in Staten Island is comparatively very affordable, with average rent hovering around $1,600 per month for a one-bedroom apartment.
+Buying in this area is more feasible than in other NYC boroughs, with median sold home values around $630,000.

 Living in Staten Island